University of Wisconsin - Parkside

 4. U.S. Government or HistoryNO

-No credit given for Mathematics because students may test out of the "Computational Skills" requirement through ACT scores.
+No credit given for Mathematics because students may test out of the "Computational Skills" requirement through Wisconsin Mathematics Placement Test scores.

 No credit given for Natural Science because the "Lab Science" requirement may be satisfied by courses with little science content.